 Two pieces of ID are required, one piece of ID with photo and one piece containing the current address.
 Acceptable address identification includes, but is not limited to; Kentucky Driver’s License or state issue identification card, printed checks, car registration, military or government I.D., rental/lease agreement, current utility bill, or an envelope with recent postmark that shows the current address.
 Post office box numbers are not an acceptable form of identification.

 Parents and/or caregivers may request a library card for a child.
 Parents or caregivers must present verification of address for children under the age of 13 if the child does not have such identification.
 The parent or caregiver must sign the Library Card Registration Form.
 This signature constitutes the parent of caregiver’s permission for the child to have a card, and signifies a willingness to assume financial responsibility for all materials checked out on the child’s card.
+The caregiver’s name will be entered into the child’s application in the library circulation software under “responsible party”.
 A current Library card from the adult is acceptable identification and does not require any further proof of identity.

 The Friends of the Public Library offer a “Gold” card to their members.
 No overdue fines are charged to the holders of this card, except those created by interlibrary loans.
 The card requires a $25.00 donation per year to the Friends of the Library.
 This card may be obtained at the circulation desk.
 This card does not exempt holders from paying for damaged or lost items or any other fees charged by the library.
 Gold Card members will get overdue notices.